Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Abstract

 \section{Abstract}

-We consider a dynamic Colonel Blotto game (CBG) in which one of the players is the learner and has limited troops (budget) to allocate over a finite time horizon.
-At each stage, the learner strategically determines the budget and its distribution to allocate among the battlefields based on past observations.
-The other player is the adversary, who chooses its budget allocation strategies randomly from some fixed but unknown distribution.
-The learner's objective is to minimize the regret, which is defined as the difference between the optimal payoff in terms of the best dynamic policy and the realized payoff by following a learning algorithm.
-The dynamic CBG is analyzed under the framework of combinatorial bandit and bandit with knapsacks.
-We first convert the dynamic CBG with the budget constraint to a path planning problem on a graph.
-We then devise an efficient dynamic policy for the learner that uses a combinatorial bandit algorithm \textsc{Edge} on the path planning graph as a subroutine for another algorithm \texttt{LagrangeBwK}.
-A high-probability regret bound is derived, and it is shown that under the proposed policy, the learner's regret in the budget-constrained dynamic CBG matches (up to a logarithmic factor) that of the repeated CBG without budget constraints.
+In this paper, we study the strategic allocation of limited resources using a Colonel Blotto game (CBG) under a dynamic setting and analyze the problem using an online learning approach.
+In this model, one of the players is a learner who has limited troops to allocate over a finite time horizon, and the other player is an adversary.
+In each round, the learner plays a { one-shot} Colonel Blotto game with the adversary and strategically determines the allocation of troops among battlefields based on past observations.
+The adversary chooses its allocation { action} randomly from some fixed distribution that is unknown to the learner.
+The learner's objective is to minimize its regret, which is the difference between the { cumulative reward} of the best mixed strategy and the realized { cumulative reward} by following a learning algorithm while not violating the budget constraint.
+The learning in dynamic CBG is analyzed under the framework of combinatorial bandits and bandits with knapsacks.
+We first convert the budget-constrained dynamic CBG to a path planning problem on a directed graph.
+We then devise an efficient algorithm that combines a special combinatorial bandit algorithm for path planning problem and a bandits with knapsack algorithm to cope with the budget constraint.
+The theoretical analysis shows that the learner's regret is bounded by a term sublinear in time horizon and polynomial in other parameters.
+Finally, we justify our theoretical results by carrying out simulations for various scenarios.